Home

 Vocabulary

 Vocabulary refers to the words we must know to communicate effectively.
 Words can be considered to be part of our oral vocabulary, used in speaking or listening, or our reading vocabulary, which we use in print.
-To become a proficient reader your child needs to have a strong oral and reading vocabulary.
+To improve reading skills and become a proficient reader your child needs to have a strong oral and reading vocabulary.

 Vocabulary plays an important role in learning to read since children use words which they have heard to make sense of the words they see in print.
 When a child sounds out an unfamiliar word, they try to match the trial pronunciation with a word in their oral vocabulary.
 If they find a match which makes sense, they move on.
 If the word is not in their oral vocabulary they will have a much more difficult time reading that word.